ssannejohansson/MS1-adopt-a-senior/README.md

 ### Imagery

 For all imagery, everything from logos to images, I've choosen clean and simple looks to keep the website from feeling cluttered.
+Please see the Technologies Used section for sources.

 All images are downloaded from [Unsplash](https://unsplash.com/).
 Please see the credits section for attributions.